 Students should contact their instructors and the Office of Disability Services to make them aware of special learning needs.

 Success is achieved by a learning environment that uses the student's learning strengths and compensates for individual learning weaknesses.
-Supportive services are provided to reasonably accommodate the needs of individual students with disabilities.
+Support services are provided to reasonably accommodate the needs of individual students with disabilities.

 Students must provide current documentation of their disability.